SeanFeldman/Blog/reading-metrics-for-azure-service-bus/reading-metrics-for-azure-service-bus.md

 I always found it interesting that most of us start counting earlier than we can read or spell out our own names.
 Almost as if we are predispositioned to count first.
-Yet number can become very difficult to some later in the game.
+Yet, numbers can become very difficult later in the game.

-Azure Service Bus client seems to be no exception to that either.
+Azure Service Bus client seems to follow the same footsteps in its evolution.
 With the "old school" client [(`WindowsAzure.ServiceBus`)][old-client] reading message counts was a trivial exercise.

 ```c#
 var queueDescription = await namespaceManager.GetQueueAsync("queue"));